Oracle 26AI Docker Setup - Fast Hands-On Guide for Local AI Database

 docker volume inspect oracle26ai-data

-Important note: Volumes do not have an explicit size limit at creation time.
-They are limited by available disk space or Docker Desktop configuration.
+Important note: Docker volumes do not have an explicit size limit at creation time.
+They are limited by available disk space or by Docker Desktop configuration.
 Ensure sufficient space if you plan to load data or build indexes.

 Step 4 - Run the container